tomduck/pandoc-eqnos/README.md

 Markdown Syntax
 ---------------

+The markdown syntax used by pandoc-eqnos was developed in [pandoc Issue #813] -- see [this post] by [@scaramouche1].

-To number an equation, add the label `eq:id` to its attributes:
+To mark an equation for numbering, add the label `eq:id` to its attributes:

     $$ y = mx + b $$ {#eq:id}